-KLAM 109.5 takes the best and worst parts of radio and puts them all together into one mega-station.
-Focusing on the absurdity and humor of everyday radio forms, K.L.A.M.
-Radio considers the resilience of radio culture in the digital media age and its strange power and prevalence inthe Southland.
+KLAM 109.5 takes the best and worst parts of radio and puts them all together into one mega-station that comes to you live from the fabulous Dry Arroyo Casino in San Ranchito, California!
+Focusing on the absurdity and humor of everyday radio forms, KLAM Radio considers the resilience of radio culture in the digital media age as well as its strange power and prevalence in the Southland.
 KLAM Radio is a collaboration between performance artist Lenae Day and writer Anna Kryczka.
-Day and Kryczka have put together a group of talented Los Angeles artists, musicians, performance artists, comedians designers, writers and public personalities to give KLAM its voice.
-KLAM inverts gender roles and expectations around commercial and public radio and comes to you live from the Dry Arroyo Casino San Ranchito, California, a desert casino town, three and half hours from everywhere.
-Tune into KLAM and you’ll encounter the characters that see themselves as the movers and shakers of remote San Ranchito whether they’re hosting shows or advertising their local business.
-As a whole, KLAM 109.5 not only won’t KLAM up on you, but also offers a portrait of an imagined California desert town, its people, their aspirations, gossip, disagreements, and politics.
+Day and Kryczka have put together a group of talented Los Angeles artists, musicians, performance artists, comedians designers, writers, and public personalities to give KLAM its voice.
+KLAM inverts gender roles and subverts expectations around commercial and public radio.
+Tune into KLAM and you’ll encounter the characters that see themselves as the movers and shakers of remote San Ranchito, whether they’re hosting shows or advertising their local business.
+As a whole, KLAM 109.5 won’t KLAM up on you and works to unfold a portrait of an imagined California desert town, its people, their aspirations, gossip, disagreements, passions and politics.

 Some of the shows you will hear on KLAM 109.5: